RADIANCE-HTN & RADIANCE-II Clinical Studies

 Is There a Treatment?

 Sometimes people can keep blood pressure in a healthy range simply by making lifestyle changes, such as losing weight, increasing activity and eating more healthfully.
 Others will need to add medications to their lifestyle modifications.
-A wide variety of medications are available for treating high blood pressure—and several are often used together to achieve results.
-For some people, even with lifestyle changes and medications, it may be difficult to control high blood pressure; recently however, new technologies have been developed that seek to decrease the over-activity of the sympathetic nervous system to lower blood pressure.
+A wide variety of medications are available for treating high blood pressure — and several are often used together to achieve results.
+For some people, even with lifestyle changes and medications, it may be difficult to control high blood pressure.
+Recently, however, new technologies have been developed that seek to decrease the over-activity of the sympathetic nervous system to lower blood pressure.

-The Paradise® Renal Devernation System
+The Paradise® Renal Denervation System

 The Radiance HTN Clinical Study